brnold/eFlexChallenge/README.md

 Wishlist:
-	Error checking on the input boxes (Is it actually an data of birth, etc) Fix the multiplying blank records issue when ever the database gets a find request.
+	Error checking on the input boxes (Is it actually an data of birth, etc)

 One thing I learned was to have a better naming convention.